AlfrescoLabs/alfresco-adf-devcontainer/README.md

 ## Overview

 This project contains personal setup of VSCode environment; please feel free to propose changes and ideas.
+Modules installed:

+**General**
+- github-vscode-theme: look to make it more readible and visible that I am in a container
+- markdown-all-in-one
+- excalidraw-editor: visual editor for visual notes, just create an `*.excalidraw` file to use it

+**Angular**
+- vscode-eslint
+- Angular2
+- ng-template
+- prettier-vscode
+- vscode-jest-runner

+**NX**
+- nrwl.angular-console

 The configuration can be found in ./devcontainer/devcontainer.json, follow the Microsoft official documentation if needed <https://code.visualstudio.com/docs/devcontainers/containers>.